djfdyuruiry/ts-lambda-api/README.md

 ***Note**: AWS supplies the `aws-sdk` package at runtime when running your Lambda applications, so there is no need to include this in your deployment package.*

+`ts-lambda-api` supports the standard Lambda HTTP event formats for API Gateway and ALB when deployed as either a `.zip` package or a Lambda container image.
+Container images do not change the proxy event or response contract, they only change how your function code is packaged and started.

 - Build your application

 - Remove dev dependencies from your `node_modules` directory: